AllanDystrup/ac-text-search/README.md

       <file>     is the file to search for boolexpr, line by line.

+TRACE:
+-
+If you compile the sources with #define DEBUG set (in general.h), the program will output a trace of the execution, showing - so to speak - 'the cogwheels turning' for the Finite State Automaton, the boolean interpreter and the abstract stack machine.
+This can also be a way to get a deeper insight into the algorithm, as well as a means of pinpointing the location of a runtime error for further debugging.

+A version of the *ac* program compiled with 'DEBUG' enabled is included as: *ac-d*, and an example of the output from *ac-d* is captured in: *'ac.out'*.

 DISCLAIMER   (aka: "A tour down memory lane...")
 -
 This code was developed in the start of the 1990'ies, and it includes macros to make it compile on a PC and run on different target architectures, such as MSDOS, OS/2 (!) and POSIX UNIX.